2020-21 Annual Report (text version)

 - people material risks.

 The Human Resources Committee must have at least three members and meet at least three times a year.
-The Human Resources Committee has observed the terms of its charter.

 Funding and Markets Committee

 The Funding and Markets Committee is a decision-making and advisory body responsible for overseeing and assisting the Board with:

 - funding and markets-related key policies and compliance with relevant legislation